Rocketmakers/armstrong-edge/README.md

 For more information on using SASS, see SASS Concatenation in [SCSS](STORYBOOK LINK TODO)

+### Linting

+Armstrong uses eslint, style-lint, and prettier for linting.

+Packages for these are managed as dev dependencies in NPM, and configuration files can be found in `module/`

+We recommend using the vscode plugins `stylelint`, `eslint`, and `prettier` to make errors show in vscode, and to allow auto fixing functionality.

 ### Process

 Please work in feature branches named `feature/*` or if your branch is on a single ticket `feature/ARM-000/*`